Inflation makes its effect felt, hitting demand and inclining rates in the container shipping sector downwards

 Imports, meanwhile, remained weak, growing just 2,3% year-on-year in July to $231.700bn and marking a 1% increase from June, well below the 4,5% rise forecast, leading the total trade surplus at a record level, the latest official data showed.

-Zhang Zhiwei, Chairman and Chief Economist of Pinpoint Asset Management, noted that "strong export growth continues to help China's economy in a difficult year as domestic demand remains sluggish."
+Zhang Zhiwei, president and chief economist at Pinpoint Asset Management, said: "Strong export growth continues to help China's economy in a difficult year as domestic demand remains sluggish."

 Worrying signs